ericm48/azure-asa/blue-green-deploy2/README.md

 az account set --subscription ...
 ```

 Set defaults (if not using direnv.
-Otherwise direnv will set for you):
+Otherwise direnv will set it for you):
 ```
 source ../sh/setup-env-variables-bg-ent2.sh
 ```